USACE-Cloud-Compute/cloudcompute/docs/EVENT-GENERATOR.md

 ## Event Generators
-In Container Compute, an event represents a single execution through a Directed Acyclic Graph (DAG).
+In Cloud Compute, an event represents a single execution through a Directed Acyclic Graph (DAG).
 Event Generators streamline the creation of large numbers of events for stochastic simulations, making the process more efficient.

 The event generator interface contains two methods:
 ```golang